ciscoheat/immutable-hx/README.md

 }
 ```

+It's using macros for enforcing this at compile-time, so it won't slow down your code.

 Please open an issue if you happened to trick the library, or if you think something is conceptually or semantically wrong.
+Using [Reflect](http://api.haxe.org/Reflect.html) isn't tricking though, it's intentional.

 [![Build Status](https://travis-ci.org/ciscoheat/immutable-hx.svg?branch=master)](https://travis-ci.org/ciscoheat/immutable-hx)